Oh, little-known gibassier, how I adore thee!

 - Shape into semi-circles about 1/2 inch thick (To make shaping easier, I shape them into a torpedo and then pat them into a semi-circle).

 - Line two baking sheets with parchment paper, and cut each semi-circle with three long slashes on the outer edge curved side, and then with four short slashes (one in between each of the long ones)*.
 Gently spread the “toes” and place on the baking sheets (8 each).
 Let proof for 1 1/2 hours in a warm, draft-free place, covered with plastic.

 - While gibassier proof, clarify 1 stick of unsalted butter for topping.
 Set aside.
 Place oven racks on two top positions.
-Preheat convection (fan) oven to 350⁰ F. Bake gibassier 12-15 minutes, switching baking sheets half-way through baking.
+Preheat oven to 375⁰ F. Bake gibassier 12-15 minutes, switching baking sheets half-way through baking.
 When the gibassiers are golden brown (some parts may be lighter than others), remove to a cooling rack.

 - While still warm. brush generously with clarified butter (once), and roll in sugar (twice).
 I freeze leftovers and rewarm them in a 200⁰ F oven for 10-12 minutes.
 Before serving, I give them a final sugar roll.